PHorg Logo

 1906

-BPH thumbAs the scorched shell of the Palace began to be razed, a modest 23-room "temporary" Palace Hotel (often called the "Little" or "Baby" Palace Hotel) arose eight blocks west of the Market Street site at the NW corner of Post and Leavenworth Streets which opened to the public with considerable fanfare on November 17, 1906.
-Just five months after its debut, however, the Palace Hotel Company announced on April 24, 1907, that it had signed a ten-year lease for the Fairmont Hotel on Nob Hill and that the Baby Palace would therefore soon be closed.
+BPH thumbAs the scorched shell of The Palace Hotel began to be razed, a modest 23-room "temporary" hotel (often called The "Baby" Palace Hotel) arose eight blocks west of the Market Street site at the NW corner of Post and Leavenworth Streets which opened to the public with considerable fanfare on November 17, 1906.
+Just five months after its debut, however, The Palace Hotel Company announced on April 24, 1907, that it had signed a ten-year lease for the Fairmont Hotel on Nob Hill and that the "Baby" Palace would therefore soon be closed.
 On July 16th, the 2,927th and last guest checked out of the Baby Palace just 251 days after it had opened and the building was promptly turned over to The Olympic Club, a private athletic club founded in 1860 which had leased the two-story frame structure for a period of five years.
 The OC quickly converted the former hotel into a temporary clubhouse for its members to use while its own then fire gutted 1893 vintage facility located two-and-a-half blocks to the east at 524 Post Street was being rebuilt.
 (The Olympic Club moved into the new clubhouse in June, 1912, and still occupies that massive brick building today.)
 By 1916 the Baby Palace's building was gone and had been replaced at the NW corner of Post & Leavenworth by a four story brick apartment house which still stands there now almost a century later.
 For many years, the ground level of that structure has been occupied along its Post Street side by the popular "Cafe Royale" resturant and wine bar.

 1909

-WGHAs with the original hotel, "everybody who is anybody" stayed at the Palace when they visited San Francisco including captains of industry, famous entertainers, international royalty, and politicians of every stripe including many Presidents of the United States.
-What would prove to be the most famous visit of one of the nation's chief executives came on July 31, 1923, when 58-year old President Warren G. Harding and his wife, Florence, checked in to the Presidential Suite (Room 8064) at the Palace.
+WGHAs with the original hotel, "everybody who is anybody" stayed at The Palace when they visited San Francisco including captains of industry, famous entertainers, international royalty, and politicians of every stripe including many Presidents of the United States.
+What would prove to be the most famous visit of one of the nation's chief executives came on July 31, 1923, when 58-year old President Warren G. Harding and his wife, Florence, checked in to the Presidential Suite (Room 8064) at The Palace.
 The Hardings were returning to Washington, DC, after a visit to Alaska and stopped in San Francisco where he was scheduled to deliver a speech to the World Court although that event was cancelled because he was feeling quite unwell when he arrived in the city by train.
-By the afternoon of August 2nd, however, the President seemed to be recovering and was sitting up in bed at the Palace with Mrs. Harding reading the newspaper to him when he suddenly suffered a seizure and died about 7:30 in the evening.
+By the afternoon of August 2nd, however, the President seemed to be recovering and was sitting up in bed at The Palace with Mrs. Harding reading the newspaper to him when he suddenly suffered a seizure and died about 7:30 in the evening.
 The cause of death still remains a controversial, but was said at the time to be a stroke or "apoplexy".

 "End of the Trail"